chinmayic/ODIM/docs/README.md

 #  Resource inventory

 Resource Aggregator for ODIM allows you to view the inventory of compute and local storage resources through Redfish `Systems`, `Chassis`, and `Managers` endpoints.
-It also offers the capability to search inventory information based on one or more configuration parameters and exposes APIs to manage the added resources.
+It also offers the capability to:
+- Search inventory information based on one or more configuration parameters.
+- Manage the resources added in the inventory.

 To discover crucial configuration information about a resource, including chassis, perform `GET` on these endpoints.